 Common spaces should ideally contain value-neutral decorations.
 For instance, consider decorations that emphasize the theme of the season rather than a particular holiday.
 Snowflakes, snowmen, sleds, and other items all reflect the season without highlighting a specific culture.

 Food and Drink

-If you serve food, you must ensure your menu respects your attendees' cultures.
+You must ensure your menu respects your attendees' cultures if you serve food.
 Most cultures include traditional food and drink in their holiday celebrations, so have fun learning from each other and trying new things.